Tampa's Original Field Of Dreams

 The University of Tampa played its home games at Plant Field from 1933 to 1936 before moving to the new Phillips Field.
 Plant and Hillsborough high schools competed on Plant Field and played against each other in annual Thanksgiving games.

 Presidential candidate Henry Wallace spoke at Plant Field in February 1948.
 Wallace insisted that the audience be integrated.
 This probably marked the first political speech in Tampa during which blacks and whites could mix.
 Paul Robeson sang at an integrated Wallace rally at Plant Field in October.

 During the 1952 presidential campaign, Dwight D. Eisenhower appeared at Plant Field.

 In 1971, the UT Board of Trustees approved the transaction that granted the university possession of Plant Field and the rest of the fairgrounds.
 The land was turned over to the University of Tampa and converted to athletic fields.
 The university built new sports facilities in 2002.
-The original grandstands were used by the University until they were torn down and replaced in 2002, and the name Plant Field faded into history and was soon demolished.
+The original grandstands were used by the University until they were torn down and replaced in 2002, and the name Plant Field faded into history.
 However, a plaque on campus commemorates Ruth's historic home run.